 Summing up

-From gaming to education and healthcare, MR offers a wide range of fascinating uses.
-We can anticipate seeing even more creative and fascinating use cases in the future as the technology develops.
+From gaming to education and healthcare, MR offers a wide variety of interesting applications.
+And we can expect to see even more creative and fascinating use cases in the future as the technology develops.
+If you want to learn about such AI based tools, you should head up to our Artificial Intelligence Course.